“Community and local development

 - Participants should be nationals, and residents to the date of application, of a Latin America country.

-The on-line application form must be filled out as indicated:
+The on-line application form was to be filled out as indicated:

 - Personal and professional information.